louisklein/RIBR/README.md

 ### Browser Compatibility

-All functionality uses vanilla JavaScript (ES6+) without external dependencies.
-The animation system handles edge cases like participants pressing keys during typewriter rendering by queuing navigation events until animation completes.
+All functionality uses vanilla JavaScript (ES6+) without external dependencies but it currently optimised for use with jsPsych version 6.2.
+Limited testing and support has occurred for jsPsych versions >7.0.

 ## Configuration Examples